wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-event-handler.md

     ```

 2. Observe the logs:
-    - You can see the order message in the logs pane in the development card.
+    - You can view the order message in the logs pane of the development card.

 Now you have gained hands-on experience in creating, configuring, deploying, and testing an event handler.